 Murder at River Crossing Book Club

 River Crossing, Carolina, our fictionalized community somewhere deep in the American South is the backdrop to our new adventure!
 This is a three-cop town.
-A rural backwater community, like hundreds of others.
 Here the population is tiny.
-Mostly made up of upper-class landowners all of them white.
-There is a large community of African Americans, mostly lower-middle-class farmers and their families.
+Mostly made up of upper-class landowners and lower-middle-class farmers and their families.
 All of the inhabitants in River Crossing can trace their roots back to this land for hundreds of years.
 This is a place lost in time, and last Friday night, between 9:45 pm - 10 pm, the most influential person in town was murdered.

 Running Time: 105 min.

 Fill out an inquiry form.
 Get on Zoom, pour yourself a southern-inspired concoction (with or without alcohol) and see where this story takes you, we’ll tell you one thing for sure… It’s going to be a blast.

 This Experience Is Available For Private Groups Only!

 Corporate, educational, and private individuals who want to connect with friends and family while being safe!

 This experience is recommended for those 13+ years old.

 Interactive Theater on Zoom

 Much like all of our colleagues in the live entertainment business, we carefully watched the news about the